-This is the golden rule of business.
-Even if you think the customer is wrong you never, ever, tell them that.
+It is the golden rule of business.
+Even if you think the customer is wrong, you never, ever, tell them that.
 Be understanding and empathetic and take the time to listen to their complaint or suggestion.
 Problems will inevitably arise in even the best of restaurants - it’s how you handle them that will determine if customer return or go elsewhere.

 While the front of the house is the face customers see, customer service includes everyone, from the maintenance crew to the cooks in the kitchen.
-Clean rest rooms, good food, a friendly and inviting atmosphere are all components of good customer service, in which every restaurant employee plays a role.
+Clean restrooms, good food, and a friendly and inviting atmosphere are all components of good customer service, in which every restaurant employee plays a role.

 How was everything?
 Any server worth their salt will ask this at least once during a meal.
 But not every customer feels comfortable complaining verbally if something is wrong.
 Offering a customer comment card at the end of a meal is an opportunity to gain valuable feedback, both positive and negative, about your restaurant.
 While it’s never fun to hear what people don’t like, comment cards give you an opportunity to make improvements.